cronical/idpro-bok-tech-arch/tech-arch.md

 ### Access Governance (IGA)

-Access governance provides oversight and control over access rights implemented by relying systems using dedicated or shared authorization systems.
+Access Governance provides oversight and control over access rights implemented in multiple local or shared authorization systems.
+These rights may be controlled in a variety of ways, starting with the existence and validity of the digital identity.
+Other controls include various mechanisms such as policies, the mapping of roles, permissions, and identies.
 The abbreviation used is for Identity Governance and Administration and is commonly used in the commercial sector.
 This roughly corresponds to the Access Certification section of the first-class component Governance Systems in the FICAM model.
 IGA is not specifically addressed in the ISO/IEC model.

 ### Risk Context (RCTX)